What Is Alcohol withdrawal?

 What Are The Things One Should Do To Manage Alcohol withdrawal?

 - Sometimes, the heavy drinkers can suffer from malnutrition.
-So, regular consumption of healthy diet is important.
+So, regular healthy diet is important.

-- Regular sufficient sleep is important in order to overcome the side effects of Alcohol Withdrawal Syndrome.
+- Regular sufficient sleep is important in order to overcome the effects of Alcohol Withdrawal Syndrome.

 - If any of the symptoms stated above start to arise, take him/her for a medical check-up as soon as possible.